Skip to Content

 banana bread step 2

-Mix everything together and place in a loaf pan.
+Mix the flour mixture and other ingredients together using an electric mixer.
+Pour out into the loaf pan.
 I like the Pyrex-type glass dish as things don't stick as badly as they do with metal pans.

 Banana Bread Step 1

-Mix everything together and place in a loaf pan.
-I like the Pyrex type glass dish as things don't stick as badly as they do with metal pans.
+Mix everything and place in a loaf pan.
+I like the Pyrex-type glass dish as things don't stick as badly as they do with metal pans.

 The best bananas to use for banana bread are those that are over-ripe.
 The yellow peels should be at least half browned, and the bananas inside squishy and browning.